knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 Service object should provide sufficient controls to cover most of application deployment scenarios (by frequency).

+Unless otherwise noted, implementations of this specification MAY define additonal fields for these resources, however, those extensions MUST NOT contradict the semantics defined within this specification.

 ## Service

 The Knative Service represents an instantiation of a single serverless container